DashInvests/manual/1 - Manual.md

 ### In-person meetings

-Once we’re meeting in person, you can often leave the laptop closed.
+Once we’re meeting in person, usually over video call, you can often leave the laptop closed (unless you're using it for the call!).
 We’re trying to get a sense of you as a founder, ask you hard questions and see how you respond.

-If your product is public, you should assume when you walk into the room that we’ve spent the time to play with it.
+If your product is public, you should assume when we meet that we’ve spent the time to play with it.

 Some things we tend to say, ask, or think in meetings:
 * We don’t put great faith in the value of advice (including, often, our own) -- the world of users and customers has more to teach a company than any smart, well-intentioned person.